 The NPAC SMS has an active subscription version that has been successfully modified by the current service provider.
 The subscription version now has a status of “sending”.

 The NPAC SMS issues M-SET to all Local SMSs for the updated attributes, that are accepting downloads for the NPA-NXX of the subscriptionVersion.
+For the XML interface, SVMD – SvModifyDownload.

 Local SMSs should respond successfully to the M-SET.